Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 Data sources: Equines

-CFIA monitors WNV and EEEV in horses across Canada, and shares data with PHAC every 2 weeks during the mosquito season.
+CFIA monitors WNV and EEE virus in horses across Canada, and shares data with PHAC every 2 weeks during the mosquito season.
 These data include location, time of illness onset and testing information.

 Dead wild bird surveillance

-The Canadian Wildlife Health Cooperative (CWHC) coordinated a massive national surveillance project to monitor WNV in wild birds from 2001 until 2012.
+The Canadian Wildlife Health Cooperative (CWHC) coordinated a massive national surveillance project to monitor WNV in wild birds from 2000 until 2012.
 Since then, monitoring has continued as part of ongoing surveillance efforts, but there’s no longer a dedicated WNV program.
-About 300 dead wild birds per year have been tested for WNV since 2009.
-It’s up to the pathologist to decide whether a submitted dead wild bird should be tested for WNV.
+Testing for WNV and other viruses like EEE virus or CSG viruses occurs at the discretion of the wildlife pathologist, based on postmortem findings or other case information.

 For more information about bird surveillance, please refer to Bird surveillance.